hatasue0714/LeetcodeSolutions/README.md

-**I don't think these solutions would be you help since I'm practicing programming and coding now.**
+**I don't think these solutions would be your help since I'm practicing programming and coding now.**

 # LeetCodePython
 Python LeetCode solutions.